Kingdom of Matamba

-The Kingdom of Matamba (1631–1744) was an African state located in what is now the Baixa de Cassange region of Malanje Province of modern-day Angola.
-It was a powerful kingdom that long resisted Portuguese colonisation attempts and was only integrated into Angola in the late nineteenth century.
+The Kingdom of Matamba (pre-1550–1744) was an African state located in what is now the Baixa de Cassange region of Malanje Province of modern-day Angola.
+Joined to the Kingdom of Ndongo by Queen Nzinga in 1631, the state had many male and female rulers.
+It was a powerful kingdom that long resisted Portuguese colonisation attempts, but was integrated into Portuguese Angola in the late nineteenth century.

 Origins and early history

 The first documentary mention of the Kingdom of Matamba is a reference to it giving tribute to the King of Kongo, then Afonso I of Kongo, in 1530.
 In 1535 Afonso subsequently mentioned Matamba as one of the regions over which he ruled as king in his titles.
 There is no further information on the kingdom's early history and modern oral traditions do not seem to illuminate this at the present state of research.
 However, it does not seem likely that Kongo had any more than a light and symbolic presence in Matamba, and its rulers were probably quite independent.
 Matamba undoubtedly had closer relations with its south southeastern neighbor Ndongo, then a powerful kingdom as well as with Kongo.

-During the mid-sixteenth century Matamba was ruled by queen Njinga, who received missionaries from Kongo, then a Christian kingdom, dispatched by King Diogo I (1545–1561).
-Though this queen received the missionaries and perhaps allowed them to preach, there is no indication that the kingdom converted to Christianity.
+During the mid-sixteenth century Matamba was ruled by Ngola Njinga, who received missionaries from Kongo, then a Christian kingdom, dispatched by King Diogo I (1545–1561).
+Though this ruler received the missionaries and perhaps allowed them to preach, there is no indication that the kingdom converted to Christianity.

 The arrival of the Portuguese colonists under Paulo Dias de Novais in Luanda in 1575 altered the political situation as the Portuguese immediately became involved in Ndongo's affairs, and war broke out between Ndongo and Portugal in 1579.
 Although Matamba played a small role in the early wars, the threat of a Portuguese victory stirred the ruler of Matamba (probably a king named Kambolo Matamba) to intervene.
 He sent an army to aid Ndongo against the Portuguese, and with these forces, the combined armies were able to defeat and rout Portuguese forces at the Battle of the Lukala in 1590.